 It is important to have your vitamin D level checked when you start trying to conceive.
 If your vitamin D level is low (below 30 ng/mL), take 2,000 to 4,000 IU of vitamin D3 for a few months to restore you to a normal level.
 Once your level is normal, take 2,000 IU of vitamin D3 per day to keep you in the normal range.

-Typical prenatal vitamins provide only 400-1000 IU of vitamin D, which is not enough for most women.
+Typical prenatal vitamins provide only 400-1000 IU of vitamin D, which may not be enough for most women.
 Higher doses (2,000 to 4,000 IU) of vitamin D3 per day are safe during pregnancy and are effective in achieving normal vitamin D levels.

-Because inositol also promotes egg quality, it can be helpful while trying to become pregnant.
-Studies indicate that inositol benefits women going through IVF (in vitro fertilization), improving their response to ovarian-stimulating drugs used during this fertility treatment.
+Inositol can also promote healthy egg quality, it can be helpful while trying to become pregnant.
+Studies indicate that inositol benefits women going through fertility treatments, improving their response to ovarian-stimulating drugs used during this fertility treatment.

 There are many different forms of inositol.
-The two types that have shown benefit are myo-inositol and D-chiro-inositol.
-Recent studies have shown that taking a combination of these two forms, in the body’s naturally occurring ratio of 40 to 1, is more helpful than taking either form alone.
+The two types that have shown benefit in research studies are myo-inositol and D-chiro-inositol.

 6. Limit caffeine and alcohol.